Imageomics/LatLonCover/README.md

 <pre>
 Column descriptions:
 Value = Identifier for category label
-Category = Category Label (see "CrosScape Category Codes" below) Count= Count represents a raw pixel count.
+Category = Category Label (see "CrosScape Category Codes" below).
+Note that category labels are note unique (e.g. Two "Barren" categories with ids 65 and 131).
+Count= Count represents a raw pixel count.
 One pixel corresponds to 30 meters.
 Acreage = The acreage for the category (limited to just acreage within the bounding box supplied) at the time point(year) supplied.
 </pre>